 This data is based on a sample of 1.02 billion emails opens tracked by Litmus Email Analytics.
 Holding the first place is Apple iPhone at 39%.
 Others at the top of the leaderboard include Outlook, iPad, and Apple Mail.
 Surprisingly, Google Android’s email client and Outlook.com are at the bottom with a 0% share of the email client market.

 27. In over 70% of cases, mobile email users delete badly formatted messages in under three seconds.

 A consumer survey found that other annoyances for email users on mobile devices are high frequency emails, irrelevant messages, layouts that produce awkward interactions (e.g., the font size or overly small buttons), and click-throughs that lead them to websites that aren’t optimized for mobile.
 According to mobile campaign statistics, a small percentage of users were put–off because they think brands should reach out via an app instead (9%) or because the email content is duplicated in the app.

 29. On mobile, email conversion rates outperformed other channels in an analysis of Black Friday/Cyber Monday sales on Shopify.

 (Source: Smart Insights)

 The analysis of over $1 billion in sales showed that email topped other channels, holding first position with a 4.29% conversion rate.
 This outcome isn’t surprising since subscriber lists are made up of users who are already customers or primed prospects that already have a higher conversion potential.

 The advantages of email marketing don’t seem to be diminishing.
 The format allows brands to effectively create relationships with their consumers while also giving them opportunities to purchase.
 Put simply, email makes it easy to communicate with interested customers outside the clutter and noise that surrounds most social media platforms.

 Its personalization options make it unique to nearly every other marketing type.
 Marketers can easily format, space, and design messages with more freedom.
-And the email marketing stats show consumers responding positively to this.
+And the email marketing statistics show consumers responding positively to this.
 So if you want to boost your sales, consider revamping your email marketing campaign with these latest stats in mind.